 These consolidated financial statements include the assets and liabilities and results of operations of the Credit Union and its subsidiaries after the elimination of inter-company transactions and balances, as well as the Credit Union's proportionate share of profit or loss from an equity investment.

-Notes to Consolidated Financial Statements (Tabular amounts expressed in thousands of dollars, unless otherwise indicated)
+(Tabular amounts expressed in thousands of dollars, unless otherwise indicated)

 3. Basis of consolidation (continued):